buckbaskin/buckbaskin.github.io/content/formak-under-the-hood-optimization.md

 score of 1.29 down to 1.00.
 It's only a couple of data points, so the numbers aren't meaningful, but we can see that the minimization is working to decrease the model error by manipulating the noise parameters.

-With this work under the hood, we can now easily select parameters for a model based on data.

 # Summary